Arms Like a Skeleton, Integrating the Neck, Jaw, and Eyes (Patrons)

 There are some interesting differences between how the movements are taught on the two sides, making this lesson a great candidate for reversing the lefts and rights on a subsequent listening.

-This lesson is found in Patrons Monthly, our collection of lessons exclusively for Feldenkrais Project Patron-level donors.
+This lesson is found in Patron Treasures, our collection of lessons exclusively for Feldenkrais Project Patron-level donors.

 It also appears in our Jaw, Neck, and Shoulders Deep Dive course.

-It works well on its own but I’ve chosen not to edit out references to “last week’s class” which is “Beard Pull” Pecking, with Chanukia (Patrons).
+It works well on its own but I’ve chosen not to edit out references to “last week’s class,” which is “Beard Pull” Pecking, with Chanukia (Patrons).
 Both are in that course.

 It was recorded on December 7, 2021.